MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-clouds.md

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

-In this quick start tutorial, you will install SQL Server 2017 on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), or Ubuntu in the cloud of your choice.
+In this quickstart tutorial, you will install SQL Server 2017 on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), or Ubuntu in the cloud of your choice.
 Go to [Provision a Linux SQL Server virtual machine in the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sql/provision-sql-server-linux-virtual-machine?toc=%2fsql%2flinux%2ftoc.json) to run SQL Server on Linux in Azure.

     > [!NOTE]
     > If you choose to run a paid edition of SQL Server then you need to bring your own license (BYOL)